ApricotComputers/RWUPAS.official/README.md

 ## Get Involved
 - Join Our Community: https://t.me/+K6uazJsUIHc5OThh
-- Contribute to Projects: Contact us at RWUPAS.Official AT outlook.com, for general info.
+- Contribute to Projects: Contact us at RWUPAS.Official AT outlook.com, for general info., May be a bit of a delay though to get a response.. so try Telegram or Reddit first.
-- Stay Updated: X
+- Stay Updated on X: @rwupas_official
+  Youtube: www.youtube.com/@RalphWilcoxRWUPAS
+  Reddit: r/RWUPAS_official/

 Together, let's build a future where technology and the arts converge to create extraordinary experiences!

 Want to know more about Ralph Wilcox: